 When Is the Best Time to Lay Fresh Turf?

 The best time to lay fresh turf can often depend on the climate you’re in.
 But in general, the turf-laying season usually occurs from October to March in Australia.

 If you’re planning to lay your turf on your own, it’s essential to set aside enough time to do so.

 While experienced turf installers may get the job done quickly, a regular homeowner should allow 2 to 2.5 hours for every 50m² of turf rolls.

 How Much Topsoil Do You Need?

 Before installing the turf, you should make sure you have enough topsoil to lay it on.
 Typically, you would need a depth of 100 mm to 150 mm of topsoil.
-This translates to 0.1 metres and 0.15 metres, respectively.
+This translates to 0.1 meters and 0.15 meters, respectively.

 It’s also best to compact the topsoil before laying the turf.
 You can do so by using a roller.
 Just make sure you don’t overdo it, as it may result in an uneven lawn.

 It may be confusing to figure out where to start if it’s your first time laying turf.
 However, the general practice should be to start from the longest edge or straight line.